sendgrid/docs/source/User_Guide/email_activity.md

 A bounce is a Drop event that occurs when a message to an address has previously Bounced.

 You can visit the [Bounces list](https://app.sendgrid.com/suppressions/bounces) under the Suppressions tab, and search the address to find the details of the original attempt, such as the date and full error reason code.
-Once an address has been added to this list, we do not attempt to deliver further messages to it, we will instead Drop them to protect your external reputation.
+Once an address is on this list, we do not attempt to deliver further messages to it; we drop the message to protect your external reputation.

-If you would like us to attempt to deliver messages to this address again, please delete the specific address from the Bounces list.
-We cannot redeliver messages that have been Dropped or appear on suppression lists, but we will attempt future messages once the address has been removed from the list.
+A bounced message cannot be resent automatically.
+To resend a message, first [remove the email from the suppression list](#-Removing-an-email-from-a-suppression-list), and then recreate and resend the email.

 {% info %}
-A delayed bounce occurs when a message is accepted by a recipient server (Delivered) and then is promptly declined (Bounced).
-This is a very rare occurance, and SendGrid treats these messages as a bounce, and any future sends to this address are dropped, unless you remove the email from your bounce suppression list.
+A delayed bounce occurs when a recipient server accepts a message (Delivered) and then is promptly declined (Bounced).
+This is an infrequent occurrence, and SendGrid treats these messages as a bounce, and any future sends to this address are dropped, unless you remove the email from your bounce suppression list.
 {% endinfo %}

 {% anchor h3 %}
 Removing an email from a suppression list
 {% endanchor %}

-When an email is added to a supressions list, SendGrid automacally drops emails sent to those addresses.
+SendGrid automatically drops emails sent to addresses on suppression lists.
 If you want to retry sending an email to an address that is on a suppressions list, you need to remove it from the list first.

 {% warning %}
-Only remove emails from these lists if you're absolutely sure the recipeints want to receive the email.
+Only remove emails from these lists if you're sure the recipients want to receive the email.
 Otherwise, continuously sending to recipients who don't want your emails can negatively impact your sender reputation.
 {% endwarning %}

 *To remove an email from a suppression list:*

-1. In the UI, under [Suppressions](https://app.sendgrid.com/suppressions/global_unsubscribes), navigate to the suppression list that you want to remove a recepient from: [Global Unsubscribes](https://app.sendgrid.com/suppressions/global_unsubscribes), [Group Unsubscribes](https://app.sendgrid.com/suppressions/group_unsubscribes), [Bounces](https://app.sendgrid.com/suppressions/bounces), [Spam Reports](https://app.sendgrid.com/suppressions/spam_reports?), [Blocks](https://app.sendgrid.com/suppressions/blocks?), or [Invalid](https://app.sendgrid.com/suppressions/invalid_emails?).
+1. In the UI, under [Suppressions](https://app.sendgrid.com/suppressions/global_unsubscribes), navigate to the suppression list that you want to remove a recipient from: [Global Unsubscribes](https://app.sendgrid.com/suppressions/global_unsubscribes), [Group Unsubscribes](https://app.sendgrid.com/suppressions/group_unsubscribes), [Bounces](https://app.sendgrid.com/suppressions/bounces), [Spam Reports](https://app.sendgrid.com/suppressions/spam_reports?), [Blocks](https://app.sendgrid.com/suppressions/blocks?), or [Invalid](https://app.sendgrid.com/suppressions/invalid_emails?).
 1. Select the email you want to remove.
-1. In the drop down menu on the top right of the screen, select **Remove selected emails**.
+1. In the drop-down menu on the top right of the screen, select **Remove selected emails**.

 {% anchor h3 %}
 Setting up bounce forwarding